-Offering a year-round programme of exhibitions, events and performances, Sunderland Culture brings big-name artists from the worlds of contemporary visual arts, glass, ceramics and performance to the city, alongside showcasing the best and most exciting local talent.
-There is a huge range of opportunities for students to visit the venues, take part in events and get involved in the programme.
+Offering a year-round programme of exhibitions, events and performances, Sunderland Culture brings big-name creatives from the worlds of contemporary visual arts, glass, ceramics and performance to the city, alongside showcasing the best and most exciting local talent.
+There is a huge range of opportunities for students to visit the venues, take part in events, get involved in the programme and gain valuable work experience.

 It's an exciting time to be in Sunderland as the city drives forward the Twenty Four Seven programme, an ambitious £60m project running to 2024, which will see new venues, pop-up galleries and creative workspaces opening in the city centre, alongside a city-wide programme of events.
 Students will benefit from a lively and varied programme of arts and cultural activities throughout their time at the University.

 These are just some of the ways our students can tap into and benefit from the range of Sunderland Culture activities.
-Learn more about the full programme of events and activities
+View the full programme of events and activities.

 Learn more about Sunderland Culture on the official website.